Dynamic Function Configuration and its Management in Serverless Computing: A Taxonomy and Future Directions

 \subsubsection{Apache OpenWhisk}

 IBM introduced OpenWhisk \cite{openwhisk} as an \textit{open}-source serverless platform in February 2016 with an idea to quickly run users' code and \textit{whisk} or release its resources.
 It runs functions in response to different events from various sources such as mobile and web applications, databases, scheduled jobs and sensors.
 Its architecture is powered by multiple open-source technologies such as Docker, Apache Kafka, CouchDB and Nginx engine.
-The OpenWhisk programming model supports code written in Java, Python, .NET, PHP and Swift while also extending its model to non \textit{out-of-the-box} runtime.
+The OpenWhisk programming model supports code written in Java, Python, .NET, PHP and Swift, while also supporting custom runtimes beyond the standard set via Docker-based deployment \cite{openwhiskDetails}.
 Functions are automatically scaled and can be configured with a number of options to limit the system usage \cite{openwhiskDetails}.
 A function can execute up to 5 minutes per invocation with a concurrent invocation rate of 120 requests per minute.
 Functions can be allocated memory between 128 MB and 512 MB, have a maximum payload size of 1 MB, a maximum code size of 48 MB, and can be configured with a per-action maximum function concurrency.